-To meet the Auditor General's duties we complete specific projects, but we also rely on other audit work, and the work of regulators.
+To meet the Auditor General's duties, we complete specific projects.
 We take the findings of our audit work into account when assessing whether the Authority has put in place arrangements to secure value for money.
 Our findings and conclusions are summarised below.